Azure/AppConfiguration/releaseNotes/Microsoft.Featuremanagement.md

 ### Enhancements

 * Added a `Recurrence` option to the `TimeWindow` filter to support recurring time windows.
-This enables scenarios such as enabling the flag every day after five PM or enabling the flag on Fridays. ([#266](https://github.com/microsoft/FeatureManagement-Dotnet/pull/266)).
-See more details [here](https://github.com/microsoft/FeatureManagement-Dotnet?tab=readme-ov-file#recurrence-pattern).
+This enables scenarios such as enabling the flag every day after five PM or enabling the flag on Fridays.
+See more details [here](https://github.com/microsoft/FeatureManagement-Dotnet?tab=readme-ov-file#recurrence-pattern). ([#266](https://github.com/microsoft/FeatureManagement-Dotnet/pull/266))
-* Adjusted the built-in filters to optionally require a `LoggerFactory`. ([#386](https://github.com/microsoft/FeatureManagement-Dotnet/pull/386)).
+* A `LoggerFactory` is no longer required when constructing built-in filters. ([#386](https://github.com/microsoft/FeatureManagement-Dotnet/pull/386))

 ### Bug fixes